 Researchers have previously shown that a type of light therapy could potentially reduce toxic proteins that build up in the brain in Alzheimer’s disease.
 Now, the same team has identified what happens at cell level to achieve this result.

-In 2016, scientists at Massachusetts Institute of Technology (MIT) in Cambridge found that shining a flickering light into the eyes of mice could reduce the toxic buildup of amyloid and tau proteins that occur in the brain with Alzheimer’s disease.
+In 2016, scientists at Massachusetts Institute of Technology (MIT) in Cambridge found that shining a

 Light therapy boosts a form of brain wave called gamma oscillation, which research suggests is impaired in people with Alzheimer’s disease.

 More recently, the MIT team revealed that combining light therapy with sound therapy extended the beneficial effects even further.